openbabel/documentation/Installation/install.rst

 In general, we recommend using the latest release of Open Babel (currently |release|).
 If this is not available for your Linux distribution, you should :ref:`compile Open Babel yourself <Compiling Open Babel>`.

+Ubuntu (and related distros):

+        $ sudo apt-get install openbabel

+Fedora:

+        $ sudo dnf install openbabel

+This will make the command :program:`obabel` (the Open Babel command line interface, CLI) available on your computer.
+For more information on using the CLI, see :ref:`obabel - Convert, Filter and Manipulate Chemical Data<Command-line_tools>`.

+After installing, you can check the version of Open Babel is installed using:

+        $ obabel --version

+You can get help for the CLI using the **-H** option:

+        $ obabel -H

 .. _Compiling Open Babel:

 Compiling Open Babel